 All processing carried out by the EXANTE or its employees shall be carried out in accordance with the principles enshrined in the GDPR, being the following:

 Processing personal data is permitted only under the following legal bases.
 One of these legal bases is also required if the purpose of processing personal data is to be changed from the original purpose.

 EXANTE's employees, directors, officers and representatives treat personal data as confidential and may not pass on or use any such data without valid legal grounds; as indicated under Section IV.

 Transmission of personal data to recipients by the EXANTE, both internally or externally, is subject to the authorisation requirements and pursuant to defined purposes.
 Personal data transmitted to a recipient outside the EEA must be subject to protection at least equivalent to that sought by the GDPR.
 Intragroup transfers of personal data to third countries are subject to the GDPR and the standards set forth therein.

 Every data subject has the following rights in relation to the processing of their personal data:

 Personal data is safeguarded from unauthorised access and unlawful processing or disclosure, as well as accidental loss, modification or destruction; through state-of-the-art technical and organisational measures.
 These are adjusted and updated continuously in tandem with technical developments and organizational changes.
 Additionally, data protection audits and other controls are carried out on a regular basis.

-Data subjects may contact the XNT Data Protection Officer (the “DPO”) at email@example.com regarding any queries relating to issues of data protection, to exercise any of their rights indicated under Section VIII or to request a copy of the full XNT Data Protection Policy.
+Data subjects may contact the EXANTE Data Protection Officer (the “DPO”) at email@example.com regarding any queries relating to issues of data protection, to exercise any of their rights indicated under Section VIII or to request a copy of the full EXANTE Data Protection Policy.